Employment in Australia

 If you are looking for employment in Australia, we can provide you with the information you need for the job market in Australia.

-Because, there is no central source of info about employment opportunities and before you start packing your bags and kissing your mom or sweetheart goodbye, realize that looking for employment in Australia, demands much more then just the obvious Australia CV writing and translation - it requires in depth preparation.
+Because, there is no central source of info about employment opportunities and before you start packing your bags and kissing your mom or sweetheart goodbye, realize that looking for employment in Australia, demands much more than just the obvious Australia CV with Australia cover letter writing and translation - it requires in-depth preparation.

 Once in Australia, you can learn more about employment opportunities by contacting the pertinent professional associations, reading the professional newsletters and bulletins, if available, and checking the classified advertising section of the local newspapers.
 We strongly recommend that you also, contact employers in your area of work experience to see what the general prospects are for employment in Australia.